pbharrin/bc-quant/README.md

 # bc-quant
-Quantitative finance tools in Solidity.
+Quantitative finance tools in Solidity for use on the blockchain.